Are African Elephants Larger Than Asian Elephants

 Classification and Species

 Elephants belong to the order Proboscidea, which includes all species of elephants and their extinct relatives, such as mammoths and mastodons.
 Within this order, there are two recognized genera of elephants alive today: Loxodonta (African elephants) and Elephas (Asian elephants).
-The African elephant genus Loxodonta includes two distinct species: the African bush elephant (Loxodonta africana) and the African forest elephant (Loxodonta cyclotis).
+So the African elephant genus Loxodonta includes two distinct species: the African bush elephant (Loxodonta africana) and the African forest elephant (Loxodonta cyclotis).
 The bush elephant is the larger of the two and inhabits the savanna and grasslands of Africa, while the forest elephant is smaller and lives in the dense rainforests of Central and West Africa.

 Physical Characteristics